NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ********************

 A single clothes washer can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/ClothesWasher``.
+If not entered, the simulation will not include a clothes washer.

   ==============================================================  =======  ===========  ===========  ========  ============  ==============================================
   Element                                                         Type     Units        Constraints  Required  Default       Notes